steven-exarcos/pass-documentation/developer-documentation/deposit-service/ds-model.md

 Responsible for assembling the content of a submission into a streamable package (i.e. the `Assembler` returns a `PackageStream` instance).
 This includes:

-* Resolving the custodial content being deposited from the PASS repository
+* Resolving the custodial content being deposited from the PASS repository.
-* Generating any metadata required by the packaging specification
+* Generating any metadata required by the packaging specification.
-* Generating any metadata required by the downstream repository
+* Generating any metadata required by the downstream repository.
-* Encapsulating all of the above into a stream of bytes that meets a packaging specification
+* Encapsulating all of the above into a stream of bytes that meets a packaging specification.

 The work to implement the Configurable Metadata Framework focuses on the support of pluggable Assemblers within Deposit
 Services: different `Assembler` implementations can include metadata required for their repository.